thunderpleco/my-portfolio/README.md

-# my-portfolio
+# Ridge's Portfolio
-This is my portfolio
+This is my portfolio, it uses AWS and REACT.js